magic/core/README.md

 ##### 0.0.112 - unreleased
 * libraries can be actual code or a string pointing to a file
 * update hyperapp and use 2.0.12
+* update hyperapp-render to 4.0.0
 * update dependencies
 * href link checkers handle mailto: links
+* import hyperapp memo instead of Lazy
+* starting to remove usages of config without explicit destructuring

 ##### 0.0.113 - unreleased
 ...